RajDhinge/redmine_self_time_logs/README.md

 # Purpose

-This script is created with intention to visualize the data in numbers or be it in charts format using this script we will be able to track / monitor the time logs seamlessly
+This script is created with intention to visualize the data in numbers or be it in charts format using this script we will be able to track / monitor the redmine time logs seamlessly

 # Prerequisites